Matarwy/TradingPlanet-Swap/docs/ADD_BLOCKCHAIN.md

 ### Phase 1 `Example`

 - Find JS library (use `bitcore-lib` for btc-like currencies)
-- Create the simplest example of atomic swap
+- Create the simplest example of P2P swap

 ### Phase 2 `Wallet`